Catch Watchman and South Campground openings before Zion spring and fall dates disappear

 Camp-Now scans for Zion cancellations

-If a matching Zion campsite opens up, Camp-Now reacts right away instead of waiting for a manual refresh.
+If a matching Zion campsite opens up, Camp-Now reacts right away instead of waiting for you to refresh Watchman or South manually.

 You get the text and check out